huqd/ml/README.md

-# ml
+# Foundation of machine learning
-Stuffs at Foundation of machine learning class by VietAI (ml.vietai.org)
+Foundation of machine learning class by VietAI